horshack-dpreview/file-dit/readme.md

 # file-dit
 Utility for performing data integrity testing of a device/filesystem.
-This is achieved by generating a set of randomly-sized files with random data content, calculates a hash of each file, then reading the files back to verify the hash.
+This is achieved by generating a set of randomly-sized files with random data content, calculating a hash of each file, then reading the files back to verify the hash.
 The utility can be configured to run indefinitely (until terminated) or for a fixed number of passes.
-You can also control the minimum/maximum randomized size for each file and the total amount of data to generate per pass.
+You can also control the minimum/maximum randomized size for each file and the total amount of data generated per pass.

 ## Installation
 Download the script by right-clicking on [file-dit.sh](https://raw.githubusercontent.com/horshack-dpreview/file-dit/main/file-dit.sh) and choosing "Save Link As..."
 After downloading, make it executable via "chmod +x file-dit.sh"